Overview & Team

-User Research, Branding with John Lorenzini, Sean Fong, and Elise Alinsug
+User Research, & Brand Identity with John Lorenzini, Sean Fong, and Elise Alinsug

-I performed user research, and created a brand identity for a proposed redesign of UC Irvine's course enrollment system, during the ANTrepreneur Center's WebReg Hackathon in 2023.
+For three months, I performed user research and created a brand identity for a proposed redesign of UC Irvine's course enrollment system, during the ANTrepreneur Center's WebReg Hackathon in 2023.

 User Research